marph91/joplin-random-note-reloaded/readme.md

     - Alternatively you can also disable the plugin by clicking on the toggle button
 - Restart Joplin

+## Features

+- Open random a random note by hotkey, toolbar button or menu
+- Exclude notes or notebooks
+- Exclude finished todos
+- Get random notes from specific notebooks only

 ## Usage

 ### Defualt Hotkey

-By defualt you can use the hotkey `Ctrl+Alt+R` to open a random note.
+By default you can use the hotkey `Ctrl+Alt+R` to open a random note.

 ### Tool bar button